lilyMaung/SJSU-Carpool/README.md

 ## Tech Stack and Dependencies

-- Language: Java, HTML, CSS, Javascript
+- Language: Java, HTML, CSS, JavaScript

-## How to Try It
+### How to Try It

-1. Open the app and create or select a driver, then post a trip with two open seats.
+1. Open the application and choose Driver.
+2. Post a trip with the trip and vehicle information.
-2. Switch to a rider and request a seat with a pickup location.
+3. Choose Rider, find the posted trip, and send a ride request with a pickup address.
-3. Switch back to the driver, open the map, review the pickup and its extra distance or time, and accept.
+4. Go back to Driver, review the request, and accept or reject it.
-[Adjust these steps to match your interface.]
+5. After accepting, test the pickup status, messaging, and cancellation features.

 ## AI-Assisted Development

-**AI coding tools we used:** [for example ChatGPT, Claude, GitHub Copilot]
+**AI coding tools we used:** ChatGPT

-**What the AI helped us build:** [for example the database schema, the ride request form, the map display, this README]
+**What the AI helped us build:** AI helped us with brainstorming, Java code, the user interface, adding features, and fixing errors.

-**An example where AI-generated code did not work correctly or needed changes:** [Describe one specific case: what you asked for, what the AI produced, what was wrong, and how the team fixed it.]
+**An example where AI-generated code did not work correctly or needed changes:** During development, the available seat number did not update correctly after a driver accepted a rider.
+We tested the application, found the problem, and fixed the code.

-**An important decision the human team made rather than the AI:** [Describe one specific decision, for example how to rank matches, which features to cut to stay within two weeks, or what data to store about riders.]
+**An important decision the human team made rather than the AI:** We decided to keep the prototype simple and not add live GPS, real SJSU authentication, or online payments because these features would make the project too large for the two-week development period.

 ## Project Management Deliverables